riyon2811/Stochastic-Interest-Rate-Modeling/README.md

  4.Pricing an option on a bond

 1. Vasicek Model — Zero-Coupon Bond Pricing (Part A)

 Notebook: Project Assignment Que 1 (a) part python code.ipynb

 This section computes:

-The B(t, T) and A(t, T) functions of the Vasicek model
+ .The B(t, T) and A(t, T) functions of the Vasicek model

-The analytical price of a Zero-Coupon Bond for a 5-year maturity
+ .The analytical price of a Zero-Coupon Bond for a 5-year maturity

-Sensitivity to model parameters:- a,b,σ,r
+ .Sensitivity to model parameters:- a,b,σ,r

 Key Concepts: